breez3young/BEHAVIOR-1K-eval/docs/challenge/dataset.md

 ## Data Format

-For the 2025 NeurlIPS challenge, we provide the following datasets:
+For the 2025 NeurIPS challenge, we provide the following datasets:

 1. [2025-challenge-demos](https://huggingface.co/datasets/behavior-1k/2025-challenge-demos): 10000 human-collected teleoperation demos across 50 tasks.
 It follows the [LeRobot](https://huggingface.co/lerobot) format with some customizations for better data handling.
 The dataset has the following structure: